bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 * UI interface (easily disable adblocker on specific sites)

 **Con's**
-* Slower than using a hosts file
+* Slower than the hosts file approach
 </div>

 ## The hosts file